 As a homeowner in South Florida, you do all you can to prepare for a hurricane.
 Therefore, when disaster strikes, you want to know that your insurance company is prepared to compensate you for your damages.
 However, insurance companies do not always pay out on time.
-They may not compensate you for the full value of your damages.
-Or worse, they may deny your claim.
+They may not compensate you for the full value of your losses – or worse, they may deny your claim.

 If this has happened to you, there is still hope.
-The Law Offices of Anidjar & Levine are here to help you recover your losses and get a fair settlement from the insurance company.
-A hurricane property claim lawyer in Miramar is ready to listen to your story, give you legal support, and help you build your case.
+The Law Offices of Anidjar & Levine is here to help you recover your losses and get a fair settlement from the insurance company.
+One of our Miramar hurricane property claim lawyers is ready to give you legal support and help you build your case.

-Our law firm provides a wide range of services to help you with your hurricane property claim, including things such as:
+Our law firm provides a wide range of services to help you with your hurricane property claim process.

 Once you hire us, we can handle just about all the correspondence with your insurance company.
 We can take your phone calls, send all emails, and submit all documents on your behalf, and negotiate the settlement with the adjuster.

 We can gather evidence and submit documents to establish that the insurance company is liable for paying out a fair settlement.
-Our legal team can also use all the evidence and calculate your damages to estimate the value of your case.
-We will work to get you the maximum amount possible for your damages.
+Our legal team can also use all the evidence to calculate your losses and estimate the value of your case.
+We will work to get you the maximum amount possible for your losses.

 If the insurance company refuses to meet your terms of the settlement, then you may have the option of taking your case to court and appealing the insurance company’s decision to a judge.
 We will guide you through litigation and fully represent you during the case.